Exploring Mormon Thought: Volume 1, The Attributes of God

 “This may be the most exciting volume to come out on Mormon theology ever.” — Association for Mormon Letters

 “Anyone who thinks seriously about the meaning of LDS doctrine should read it.
 It is a book that will take some time to unpack and some time for its influence to be felt.” — BYU Studies

-Available in ebook for the Kindle, Nook, Apple, and Kobo.
+Available in ebook for the Kindle, Nook, Apple, Google Play, and Kobo.

 Also available through Amazon.

 Book Description:In this first volume Blake T. Ostler explores Christian and Mormon notions about God.
 Written for both Mormons and non-Mormons interested in the relationship between Mormonism and classical theism, his path-breaking Exploring Mormon Thought: The Attributes of God is a critique of classical theism regarding some of the central concepts that have formed the Christian understanding of God.
 He deals with questions of traditional philosophical theology including free will and foreknowledge, the nature of God and Christology.
 The approach to these questions is from the analytic philosophical tradition and includes detailed arguments relating to the coherence of Christian belief, scripture and practice.
 However he recognizes that religious faith is far more a product of intimacy with the divine than of ultimacy of reason, more a product of relationships than of logical necessities.